Flashbang007/senseHat_clock/README.md

 # senseHat_clock
-A clock, that shows sensor data for the raspberry pi sense hat
+A clock, that shows sensor data for the raspberry pi sense hat.

 ## Install

-Just copy `clock.py` to any folder and make it executable
+Just copy `clock.py` to any folder and make it executable.

 ## Usage